-Born 1828 in Troy, NY and died of malaria, 60 years later in Jerusalem, Horatio Spafford's life was tested through many heights and depths to the end.
+Horatio Spafford was born in 1828 in Troy, NY and died of malaria, 60 years later in Jerusalem.
+His life was tested through many heights and depths to the end.
 Isn't it often the case in fulfillment of scripture?
 "The LORD is close to the brokenhearted and saves those who are crushed in spirit."

 Spafford became a distinguished lawyer in Chicago, and he, with his wife Anna, were close as Christian friends of Dwight L. Moody, the evangelist, whom they supported.

 Their lives began to be tilled over in 1870 through the loss of their only son through scarlet fever, followed a year later by the Great Fire of Chicago and further personal loss.
 But they learned the characteristics of God as a giver and through persistent hospitality which was going to prepare them for events to come.